OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 Security Groups
 ====================

-When detaching a NIC associated to a SG the VM is removed from that SG even though there is more NICs associated to that SG as described in https://github.com/OpenNebula/one/issues/4354.
+When detaching a NIC associated to a SG the VM is removed from that SG even though there is more NICs associated to that SG as described in the `development portal <https://github.com/OpenNebula/one/issues/4354>`__.